-Hotel accomodations are included and the price assumes single occupancy.
+Hotel accommodations are included and the price assumes single occupancy.
 If you would like double occupancy (separate beds), please contact us and we can give each person a $300 discount.

 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.

 $2995/Person + Tax

 - 7-Day Intensive Photo Workshop with 5 participants and 1 professional photographer.

 - 6 Nights of Hotel Lodging in both Kanab, UT and Page, AZ.
 Price assumes single occupancy.
 If you would like double occupancy (separate beds), we can offer each person a $300 discount.

 - All ground transportation during the trip.

 - All entrance fees for Upper Antelope Canyon, Lower Antelope, and Secret Canyons.

 - Night photography.

 Trip Does NOT Include:

 - Transportation to/from your home to Kanab, UT.

 - Meals and snacks.